You lookin' for the best food for hair growth? GOOD! Because...

 For example, an ounce of almonds give you up to 35% of your daily vitamin E needs.

-What’s more, nuts are a top food for hair growth because they provide a wide variety of B vitamins, zinc and essential fatty acids.
+What’s more, nuts are a top food for hair growth because they provide a wide variety of B-vitamins, zinc and essential fatty acids.
 A deficiency in any of these nutrients has been directly linked to as a cause of excess hair loss and breakage.

 According to a published clinical journal review, deficiency of the polyunsaturated essential fatty acids linoleic acid (an omega-6 fatty acid) and alpha-linolenic acid (an omega-3 fatty acid) can cause hair changes including unnatural loss of hair and eyebrows.
-To stop that from happening to you or your hair, eat foods such as walnuts that are loaded with linolenic and alpha-linolenic acids.
+To stop that from happening to you or your hair, eat foods for hair growth such as walnuts that are loaded with linolenic and alpha-linolenic acids.

 Nuts are also well-known to carry a wide spectrum of other health and wellness benefits besides hair growth, including reduced inflammation and a lower risk of heart disease.
 So grab a handful of almonds to keep your hair growth and health.